AayanShaikh007/X-70-HOTAS/journal.md

 ---

 # X-70 HOTAS Journal --> 42 Hours total (not including assembly)
+First- a small word on the complexity of the project.
+I think this was a particularly difficult project and should be considered to take 50+ hours since I will likely be making various edits and changes in the future as I prototype the throttle and joystick mechanisms and expereiment with making new ones.
+Furthermore, assembly and software configuration will also take quite some time.

 # June 16th- spent 4 hours planning.
 I spent most of today setting my goals for the project.
 In summary, I want to make a HOTAS system that resembles the X-56 HOTAS by Logitech, since I like its design.